MonoxideFlames/Regex/README.md

 # A few extra details:

 Any and all reserved characters can be escaped using \c where 'c' is the character to be escaped. \\ escapes itself.
-A few reserved sequences are \ followed by {n, t, s, v, f, r} which correspond to {newLine, tab, space, vertical tab, form feed, carraige return}
+A few reserved sequences are \ followed by {n, t, s, v, f, r} which correspond to {line feed, tab, space, vertical tab, form feed, carraige return}

 This scheme only matches regular languages.
 It does not have a way to compute backreferences or backtrack through the regex.